CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Experimental Setup and Results

 \subsection{Experimental Setup}

-\paragraph{\textbf{Datasets}} We evaluate CORAL on three class-imbalanced image generation benchmarks: CIFAR10-LT, CIFAR100-LT \citep{krizhevsky2009learning}, and CelebA-5 \citep{liu2015deep}.
-CIFAR10/100 datasets contain $32 \times 32$ color images broken into 10 and 100 classes, respectively, while CelebA-5 consists of $64 \times 64$ cropped face images in 5 classes corresponding to hair color.
+\paragraph{\textbf{Datasets}} We evaluate CORAL on long-tailed (LT) datasets: CIFAR10-LT, CIFAR100-LT \citep{krizhevsky2009learning}, CelebA-5 \citep{liu2015deep}, and ImageNet-LT \citep{liu2019large}.
+CIFAR10/100 datasets contain $32 \times 32$ color images broken into 10 and 100 classes.
 For CIFAR10-LT and CIFAR100-LT, we simulate long-tailed distributions by applying an exponential decay to the class frequencies, controlled by an imbalance factor $\rho \in \{0.01, 0.001\}$.
 This results in the most frequent (head) class appearing $1/\rho$ times more often than the rarest (tail) class, with intermediate classes following an exponentially decreasing trend.
-CelebA-5 is naturally imbalanced; for our experiments, we use a reduced version containing only 20\% of the original samples.
-Additional details can be found in the supplement.
+CelebA-5 consists of $64 \times 64$ resized face images in 5 classes corresponding to hair color.
+CelebA-5 is naturally imbalanced.
+We construct ImageNet-LT by sampling a subset of ImageNet-2012 following the Pareto distribution with power value $\alpha = 6$.
+ImageNet-LT has 1,000 clases with class sizes ranging from 5 to 1,280 images, we resize images to $64 \times 64$ resolution.
+Additional details can be found in \cref{app:exp}.

 \paragraph{Implementation} Our implementation builds on the codebase from \cite{qin2023cbdm}, with modifications to support contrastive latent regularization.
 We use a U-Net backbone with multi-resolution attention and dropout, consistent across all experiments.
 We use the SupConLoss implementation from \cite{Musgrave2020PyTorchML}.
 Training was run on NVIDIA A100 (80 GB SXM) and H100 GPUs.
-Key training and architectural hyperparameters are summarized in the supplement.
+Key training and architectural hyperparameters are summarized in \cref{app:exp}.